Looking for simple and affordable life insurance? Apply with PolicyMe now and get a decision in under ten minutes.

 A routing number is a banking code in Canada that consists of 8–9 numerical digits.
 It makes it easy to identify the financial institution and branch location associated with a bank account.

-A routing number is made up of 2 components, each of which you may be more familiar with than the routing number itself:
+A routing number (sometimes referred to as an ABA routing number, in regard to the American Bankers Association) is made up of 2 components, each of which you may be more familiar with than the routing number itself:

 It’s easy to find the transit number for your account pretty quickly.
 Just do a search on your bank’s branch and ATM locator.
 In addition to giving you the branch’s address and operating hours (which are handy), it’ll identify the branch number.